tracybporter/file-grep-bash-example/README.md

 1. Get code.
     1. Clone this repository
 1. Run tests.
-    1. Open terminal windowMake sure you can run the test-search-no-mocking.sh and get no errors
+    1. Open terminal window
+    1. Navigate to the root directory of the repo
+    1. Execute the test script: `./test-search-no-mocking.sh`
+    1. Confirm both tests methods run successfully.
 1. Run the script with your files.
     1. **master.txt**: Replace the test master.txt with your list of unique matching patterns (e.g. serial numbers)
     1. **data-files directory**: Replace all the files in this directory.
 The names of the files is NOT important.